zaiisao/Documentation/en/Real-time-Messaging/upload_download_media_web.md

 Complete the following steps to send and receive file messages:

-1. Convert the local file to a blob.
+1. Convert the local file to a Blob.

     ```JavaScript
-	  // Convert a local file to an blob:
+	  // Convert a local file to a Blob:

     // Add input tag in the HTML file
     <input type="file" class="file-input" />